marcoverpas/keynote_speech_Florence/README.md

 1. Emissions are produced only by the firm sector

-Behavioural equations draw inspiration from the works of [Dafermos, Nikolaidi, and Galanis (2017, 2018)](https://define-model.org/).
+Behavioural equations draw inspiration from the works of [Dafermos et al. (2017, 2018)](https://define-model.org/).
 The main code of Model ECO-IO-PC is available [here](https://github.com/marcoverpas/keynote_speech_Florence/blob/main/1_ECO-3IO-PC-Model.R).
 New variables and coefficients are defined between line 94 and line 133.
 The blocks providing the additional equations for the ecosystem are those included between line 251 and 334.

 Firstly, extractions of matter and waste are modelled.